2023 Ecological Horticulture Internships at The Norcross Wildlife Foundation

 - Ability to identify plants using a botanical key

-- Experience with propagation, horticulture, gardening, or farming
+- Experience with propagation, horticulture, gardening, farming , wildlife ecology or related fields

 - Experience with invasive species removal

-- Preference will be given to those individuals enrolled in an environmental science degree
+- Preference will be given to those applicants with academic backgrounds in environmental science, ecology, wildlife biology, botany, and similar fields.

-- Ability to work in inclement weather, including buggy conditions and hot, cold, or wet weather
+- Ability to handle inclement weather, including buggy conditions and hot, cold, or wet weather

 The Public Area of Norcross Wildlife Sanctuary (NWS)